mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

           on it and make decisions based on it.
     * The process includes four steps, and after each step, the data lands in a zone:
       1 Ingesting data
         * Spark can ingest data from a variety of sources
         * If you can’t find a supported format, you can build your own data sources.
         * I call data at this stage raw data.
         * You can also find this zone named the staging, landing, bronze, or even swamp zone.
           1 Improving data quality (DQ)
         * Before processing your data, you may want to check the quality of the data itself.
         * An example of DQ is to ensure that all birth dates are in the past.
         * As part of this process, you can also elect to obfuscate some data: if you are processing Social Security numbers (SSNs) in a health-care environment, you can make sure that the SSNs are not accessible to developers or nonauthorized personnel.
         * After your data is refined, I call this stage the pure data zone.
         * You may also find this zone called the refinery, silver, pond, sandbox, or exploration zone.
           1 Transforming data
         * The next step is to process your data.
         * You can join it with other datasets, apply custom functions, perform aggregations, implement machine learning, and more.
         * The goal of this step is to get rich data, the fruit of your analytics work.
         * This zone may also be called the production, gold, refined, lagoon, or operationalization zone.
           1 Loading and publishing
         * As in an ETL process, 5 you can finish by loading the data into a data warehouse, using a business intelligence (BI) tool, calling APIs, or saving the data in a file
         * The result is actionable data for your enterprise.
+# dataframe
 * 1.4 Why you will love the dataframe
     * 1.4.1 The dataframe from a Java perspective
         * the dataframe will look like a ResultSet